 3. Eat Antioxidant-Rich Foods

 Antioxidants help the body replace damaged cells with new and healthy cells, and can help reduce skin inflammation.
 As many fruits and vegetables, including carrots, broccoli, spinach, blueberries, and peaches, are high in antioxidants, it’s easy to incorporate these inflammation-fighting foods into your loved one’s diet.
-Asking your loved one’s hourly or live-in caregiver in Tampa to include one serving of any of these fruits and vegetables in your loved one’s meals each day will give him or her a beauty and health boost.
+Asking your loved one’s hourly or live-in caregiver in Clearwater to include one serving of any of these fruits and vegetables in your loved one’s meals each day will give him or her a beauty and health boost.